johnfedoruk/bangular/aio/content/guide/service-worker-config.md

 <hr />

-The `src/ngsw-config.json` configuration file specifies which files and data URLs the Angular service worker should cache and how it should update the cached files and data.
+The `src/ngsw-config.json` configuration file specifies which files and data URLs the Bangular service worker should cache and how it should update the cached files and data.
 The CLI processes the configuration file during `ng build --prod`.
 Manually, you can process it with the `ngsw-config` tool: